cran/nichevol/README.md

 represent the niches of species, or they can be used to represent how niches have evolved across the phylogeny.

-#### Functions for simulation of virtual species

-This module is still under development, but it is intended to help in creating a suite of virtual species’ niches and their phylogenetic relationships, to explore hypotheses of niche evolution.

 <br>

 <hr>